Table of Contents

 - Channel Preference.
 Reach your customers on their preferred channel.
 Sounds perfect, right?
 Yes and no. For companies with a longer buying cycle, you need to hit potential customers more than once, and that means targeting them with the right message, in the right place, at the right time within their journey.
 Multichannel marketing may allow you to reach customers on the channel of their choice, but it doesn’t necessarily move them along to purchase.

 - More Data.
-More touch points means more data.
+More touchpoints mean more data.
 However, since a multichannel approach merely aims to get the word out via the maximum possible number of channels, the data provides more information about the channel itself than the actual customer (think email subject lines vs. customer behavior across channels).

 Key Challenges of Multichannel Marketing